WPChill/modula-lite/README.txt

 This errors means that the browser doesn't know the Modula JavaScript plugin, most of the time the problem is caused by a wrong jQuery inclusion by the theme or another plugin.
 = Why does some image look blurry ? =
 If you get blurry and pixellated images then you need to raise the "Minimum image width" parameter inside the "General" section.
-= I want to use another lightbox instead of the provided one = The PRO license bundles 6 different lightboxes.
-However you can use any other lightbox you want also with the Lite license.
-If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.
-= How can I change the lightbox's background? =
-You can change the lightbox popup background color using the following code:
-  `body .lg-backdrop {
-    background-color: white;
-    }`
 = How can I get support? =
 Free support is included only with a PRO license: [Buy Modula PRO](https://wp-modula.com/pricing/) = How can I say thanks? =